PlutoPay

 1. PlutoPay Style Guide

-2. I set the layout grid responsive and established every breakpoint, so that I had 4 columns for mobile, 8 for tablet and 12 for desktop with the gutter 8, 16 and 24 px.
+2. I defined a responsive layout grid and set breakpoints to ensure consistency across devices.
+The system uses 4 columns for mobile, 8 for tablet, and 12 for desktop, with gutters of 8, 16, and 24 px, respectively.

 1. Accessibility check

-2. I had 46 high-fidelity wireframes because I wanted to approach different navigation patterns, such as Sign Up for new users and Log In for existing users.
-Also, I wanted to provide a complex security check and multiple possibilities to use the account.
+2. I designed 46 High-Fidelity Wireframes because I wanted to support key User Flows and navigation patterns, such as Sign Up for new users and Log In for existing users.
+Also, I wanted to incorporate a complex security structure and multiple features.

 Try PlutoPay prototype!